 The Organ Donation Advisory Council is comprised of 10 members.
-The Secretary of State, The Commissioner of Health and Human Services, a representative from the Secretary of State, the president of a statewide medical society, representative of a federally designated organ procurement organization, and five members of the public with experience in the field of organ and tissue donation.
+The Secretary of State and the Commissioner of Health and Human Services or their designee; a representative from the Department of the Secretary of State, Bureau of Motor Vehicles; the president of a statewide medical society, a representative of a federally designated organ procurement organization, and 5 members of the public with experience in the field of organ and tissue donation.

-The Organ Donation Advisory Council meets four times per year and convenes special meetings at the call of the chair.
+The Organ Donation Advisory Council meets 4 times per year and convenes special meetings at the call of the chair.

-FINANCES, FISCAL YEAR 2012: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.
+FINANCES, FISCAL YEAR 2013: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.